Iranlowo/Portfolio/README.md

 ![image](Blinkit Data.jpg)

-Predictive Modeling and Hypothesis Testing using Titanic Dataset.
+Predictive Modeling and Hypothesis Testing using HR Analysis Dataset.

+An analysis of an HR: Records of the company's employee.

+Over the year 2014 & 2015.

 ![image](HR Analysis.jpg)